brousalis/pcss/README.md

 @import "bower_components/pcss/src/pcss"
 ```

-or add the compiled versions from the `/dist` folder
+or add the compiled versions from the `/dist` folder to your app